Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - Arithmetic operations perform mathematical calculations
-- ADD, SUBTRACT, MULTIPLY, DIVIDE are all arithmetic operations
+- ADD, SUBTRACT, MULTIPLY, DIVIDE are all arithmetic
-- They operate on numeric operands
+- Operate on numeric operands
-- Data Transfer moves data, Logical performs bitwise operations, I/O handles input/output
+- Produce numeric results
+- Different from logical operations (AND, OR) which operate on bits

 ---